skippyr/skippyr/README.md

-## About Me
+## About

-Hello, fellow dragon!
+Hello, fellow dragons!

-I am an undergraduate software engineer interested in dragons, design and the development of operating systems, utilities and libraries, especially using the C language.
+I'm an undergraduate software engineer interested in dragons, system design and the development of operating systems.

-I contribute to open-source as an active maintainer of some personal projects since 2023, mostly related to the terminal.
+I contribute to open-source as an active maintainer of some personal projects since 2023.

 ## Philosophy

-I really want to become a master in creating simple and immutable software, while adding some touch of culture, nostalgia and love to spice it up.
+I really want to become a master in creating simple software, while adding some touch of culture and love to spice it up.

-## Current Goals
+## Objectives

 Right now, I am striving:

-- To create a balanced coding style to use in my projects.
-- To develop some system utilities and libraries for my system package “Mistureba”.
+- To develop some utilities and libraries for my package “mistureba”.
 - To prepare an environment for some crazy projects I want to develop in the future.